-- (bc) Party means any person granted full party status or amicus status in the adjudicatory portion of the hearing according to the procedures and standards set forth in this Part but does not include the ALJ, the Office of Hearings, or the Executive Director (or their designee). - (bd) Pending Article 10 facility means a major renewable energy facility, which on or before the effective date of Section 94-c of the Executive Law, had submitted a draft public involvement program plan to the New York State Electric Generation Siting and the Environment Board pursuant to Article 10 of the PSL and its implementing regulations. - (be) Person means any individual, public or private corporation, public benefit corporation, limited liability company, multi-state authority, political subdivision, government agency, department or bureau of the State, municipality, industry partnership, association, firm, trust, estate or any legal entity whatsoever. - (bf) Plain language means an eighth-grade reading level or language which is easily understandable to the lay public. - (bg) Potential community intervenor means any person residing within a municipality within which a major renewable electric generating facility is proposed or residing outside the municipality within which the facility is proposed, but within one (1) mile of a proposed solar facility or five (5) miles of a proposed wind facility (as defined in subdivision (by) of this section) or any non-profit organization that can demonstrate a concrete and localized interest that may be affected by a proposed facility and that such interest has a significant nexus to their mission.
-For the purposes of this definition, the term "residing" shall include individuals occupying a dwelling within the geographical limitations described above. - (bh) Potential party means any person who has filed a petition for party status whose petition has not received either final denial or acceptance. - (bi) Project means the physical activity or undertaking for which a siting permit is required from the Office. - (bj) Protective order means an order denying, limiting, conditioning or regulating the use of material requested through disclosure. - (bk) Public comment hearing means the portion of the hearing process during which unsworn statements are received from the host municipalities, the public and the parties. - (bl) Public Service Commission or PSC means the New York State Public Service Commission. - (bm) Recommended decision and hearing report means the ALI's summary of the proceeding, including the ALI's findings of fact, conclusions of law, and recommendations for the Executive Director's (or their designee) consideration. - (bn) Relevant means tending to make the existence of any fact that is of consequence to the determination of the proceeding more probable or less probable. - (bo) Repurposed site means an existing or abandoned commercial or industrial use property, including without limitation, brownfields, landfills, dormant electric generating or other previously disturbed location which, if applicable, has been remediated to permit the siting of a major renewable energy facility.
+- (bd) Party means any person granted full party status or amicus status in the adjudicatory portion of the hearing according to the procedures and standards set forth in this Part but does not include the ALJ, the Office of Hearings, or the Executive Director (or their designee). - (be) Pending Article 10 facility means a major renewable energy facility, which on or before the effective date of Section 94-c of the Executive Law, had submitted a draft public involvement program plan to the New York State Board on Electric Generation Siting and the Environment pursuant to Article 10 of the PSL and its implementing regulations. - (bf) Person means any individual, public or private corporation, public benefit corporation, limited liability company, multi-state authority, political subdivision, government agency, department or bureau of the State, federally/state recognized Indian Nation, municipality, industry partnership, association, firm, trust, estate or any legal entity whatsoever. - (bg) Plain language means an eighth-grade reading level or language which is easily understandable to the lay public. - (bh) Potential community intervenor means any person residing within a municipality within which a major renewable electric generating facility is proposed or residing outside the municipality within which the facility is proposed, but within one (1) mile of a proposed solar facility (as defined in subdivision (bu) of this section) or five (5) miles of a proposed wind facility (as defined in subdivision (ca) of this section) or any non-profit organization that can demonstrate a concrete and localized interest that may be affected by a proposed facility and that such interest has a significant nexus to their mission.
+For the purposes of this definition, the term "residing" shall include any resident or owner of property within the geographical limitations described above. - (bi) Potential party means any person who has filed a petition for party status whose petition has not received either final denial or acceptance. - (bj) Project means the physical activity or undertaking for which a siting permit is required from the Office. - (bk) Project impact area means the geographic area or areas within which the proposed undertaking may cause any change, beneficial or adverse, in the character or use of an identified archaeological site, historic resource or cultural property. - (bl) Protective order means an order denying, limiting, conditioning or regulating the use of material requested through disclosure. - (bm) Public comment hearing means the portion of the hearing process during which unsworn statements are received from the host municipalities, the public and the parties. - (bn) Public Service Commission or PSC means the New York State Public Service Commission. - (bo) Recommended decision and hearing report means the ALJ's summary of the proceeding, including the ALJ's findings of fact, conclusions of law, and recommendations for the Executive Director's (or their designee) consideration. - (bp) Relevant means tending to make the existence of any fact that is of consequence to the determination of the proceeding more probable or less probable. - (bq) Repurposed site means an existing or abandoned commercial or industrial use property, including without limitation, brownfields, landfills, dormant electric generating or other previously disturbed location which, if applicable, has been remediated to permit the siting of a major renewable energy facility.